workflowhub-eu/about/Workflow-RO-Crate.md

 ### Supported Workflow Types

-The WorkflowHub currently supports CWL, Galaxy, KNIME and Nextflow workflow types.
+WorkflowHub currently supports CWL, Galaxy, KNIME and Nextflow workflow types.

 To ensure compatibility, please include one of the following in the RO Crate metadata, and refer to it from the _Main Workflow_'s `programmingLanguage`.